Map over multiple inputs simultaneously via futures

 _dfrvariant.- .l

-A list of vectors, such as a data frame.
+A list of vectors.
 The length of

 Value